Christopher-H-Cao/AICFT-Transformers/README.md

 Training Example:
 python train.py --reload_data boots,../ChromoBoot_data/processed_data/loop4.prefix.train,../ChromoBoot_data/processed_data/loop4.prefix.valid,../ChromoBoot_data/processed_data/loop4.prefix.valid
---max_epoch 50 --n_enc_layers 2 --n_dec_layers 2 --num_workers 1 --eval_relations True --relations_path ../rels/
+--max_epoch 50 --n_enc_layers 2 --n_dec_layers 2 --num_workers 1

 Eval Example:
 python train.py --eval_only --eval_data ../ChromoBoot_data/processed_data/loop6_recur.prefix.valid --eval_from_exp ./checkpoint/garrett/dumped/debug/m0cwik7xz5 --eval_verbose 1

 # Docker
 All package dependencies are listed in requirements.txt.
 The relatively-small dockerfile provided can be used to run the repo on a setup such as UW's CHTC (you will need to copy the code and data in for now).In general, though, this is not needed for local runs!

 # Tensorboard
-Metrics are logged in tensorboard format in the "runs" directory, or in the "xp" directory if you would like to use the ReadXP notebook.
-To use the tensorboard viewer, simply call "tensorboard --logdir runs_train".
-NOTE: to view the input parameters table in the HPARAMS tab, you also need to specify at least one metric in the validation_metrics args!
-I recommend just using the full default set.
-20 examples of perfect match, sign match but coeff different, etc. samples are logged on the tensorboard.
-You can see these at train or eval time by calling with the "eval_verbose" flag set to 1.
+Metrics are logged on wandb- create a weights and biases account to follow trainings as they happen.
+If no wandb account is found, logging will happen on tensorboard instead.